derFBeste/rivet-profile/README.md

 ## TODO

-- [] Allow all employee profiles to be viewed on a single screen
+- [ ] Allow all employee profiles to be viewed on a single screen
-- [] Allow a single employee profile to be viewed
+- [ ] Allow a single employee profile to be viewed
-- [] Allow a new employee profile to be created
+- [ ] Allow a new employee profile to be created
-- [] Allow an existing employee profile to be updated
+- [ ] Allow an existing employee profile to be updated

+- [ ] best way to access state in redux
+- [ ] type the actions
+- [ ] use system props for padding, margin, etc.
+- [ ] make profile pictures round, add initials if no picture
 - [ ] button for adding new employee
 - [ ] use stack
 - [ ] add alerts